Dolevkle/Heartbeat/README.md

 ## Technology Stack

-Heartbeat is built using the **T3 Stack**, a modern and powerful stack that includes:
+Heartbeat is built using the **T3 Stack** and our own unique additions.
+It is a modern and powerful stack that includes:

 - **Next.js**: A powerful React framework that enables server-side rendering, static site generation, and client-side rendering, providing flexibility in building fast and scalable web applications.
 - **TypeScript**: A superset of JavaScript that adds static typing, helping developers catch errors early in the development process and improving overall code quality and maintainability.